tinacms/tina.io/content/docs/tina-cloud/faq.md

 * The user attempting to login to Tina Cloud does not have access to edit this site.
 Ensure that this user is authorized on the Tina Cloud dashboard.

 > Make sure to include `https` in the Site URL eg: https://forestry.io or if you are testing locally, it might be something like `http://localhost:3000`

-## Vercel Deployment Issue

-If you are attempting to use the Tina Cloud Quickstart or creating a project from one of our starters within the Tina Cloud dashboard, you may experience a `404 NOT FOUND` error during the Vercel deployment step.

-We have found that only a small subset of Vercel accounts experience this issue.
-We are actively working with Vercel to fix this bug, however there is a workaround.

-Navigate to the project's Settings > General > Build & Development Settings.
-If the Framework Preset field is set to 'Other' change this value to 'Next.js', click Save and redeploy the project.

-When the deployment is complete, edit or view your new Tina site.
-Navigate to the [Tina Cloud Dashboard](https://app.tina.io/projects) to view your Tina project.

-For more information, view the [Vercel documentation](https://vercel.com/docs/concepts/deployments/build-step) around their Build Step.